Khyrunnisa A.

-Her book of animal stories for young readers titled The Lizard of Oz and Other Stories, published by Scholastic, appeared at the same time.
-Another book of animal stories, The Crocodile Who Ate Butter Chicken For Breakfast and Other Stories, was published by Red Panda, the children’s imprint of Westland, on August 17, 2020.
+Her book of animal stories for young readers titled The Lizard of Oz and Other Stories, published by Scholastic, appeared in 2019.
+Another book of animal stories, The Crocodile Who Ate Butter Chicken For Breakfast and Other Stories, was published by Red Panda, the children's imprint of Westland, on 17 August 2020.
 Shashi Tharoor had this to say about the book, 'Khyrunnisa's oeuvre now has some unique and lovely animal stories giving it the resonance of a Panchatantra for the contemporary world.'

 In February 2021, Baby and Dubdub, a warm and funny novella about the relationship between a boy, a dog and a baby, was published by Talking Cub, the children's imprint of Speaking Tiger.
+The Couch Potato Who Said Ouch and Other Funny Stories, a fun collection of twenty stories, was published by Red Panda, (Westland Books) in January 2024.
+Around the same time, Ka Kha Ga, a picture book, was published by DC Books, illustrated by Monami Roy.
+Her latest book, Agassi and the Great Cycle Race, was published by Puffin (Penguin Random House) in February 2025.

 Khyrunnisa's first three children's novels Howzzat Butterfingers!
 (2010), Goal, Butterfingers!
 (2012) and Clean Bowled, Butterfingers!
 (2015), were followed by three collections of short stories, The Misadventures of Butterfingers (2016), Run, It's Butterfingers Again!
 (2017) and Of Course It’s Butterfingers!
 (2018).
+Smash It, Butterfingers! a rollicking badminton-based novel and the seventh in the Butterfingers series, came out in July 2021.
 All the Butterfingers books were launched by Shashi Tharoor, Member of Parliament.
-Smash It, Butterfingers! a rollicking badminton-based novel and the seventh in the Butterfingers series, came out in July 2021.
-This book was longlisted for the JK Paper and Times of India Auther Awards 2022 in the Children’s Literature category and also featured in Times of India’s top ten books for children 2021.